ravitejako/personal-ai/README.md

-# Personal AI Companion
+# Luma AI Companion

-This project is a Next.js application designed to be a personal AI companion.
+This project is a Next.js application designed to be the Luma AI companion.
 It leverages Genkit for AI functionalities such as sentiment analysis and generating responses using the Grok model.

 ## Project Structure